SumoLogic/sumologic-documentation/docs/integrations/web-servers/heroku.md

 ##### Monitor a Single app

-For a single app, run the following command in your app directory:
+For a single app, run the following command in your app directory.
 ```
 $ heroku addons:create sumologic
 -----> Adding sumologic to sharp-mountain-4005... done, v18 (free)
 ```

-##### Monitor Multiple Apps
+##### Monitor Multiple apps

 To monitor multiple applications, you can share the same Sumo Logic add-on with multiple applications.
-First, provision the add-on for your first application by running the following command in your app directory:
+1. Provision the add-on for your first application by running the following command in your app directory.
 ```
 $ heroku addons:create sumologic
 -----> Creating sumologic-test-horizontal-9854... done, (free)
 -----> Adding sumologic-test-horizontal-9854... done
 ```

-Next, attach the add-on to your additional applications using the name of the add-on returned by the create command.
-Then run the following command in your app directory:
+2. Attach the add-on to your additional applications using the name of the add-on returned by the create command.
+Then run the following command in your app directory.

 ```
 $ heroku addons:attach sumologic-test-horizontal-9854